A higher arithmetic on the ordinals

 \end{enumerate} \end{proof}

-\begin{remark} The reader may have noticed that we index our operations from $n=1$ rather than 0.
-Indeed, the original sequence of Goodstein includes an operation for $n=0$, from which addition is derived.
-We do not consider such an operation here, but we preserve the indices to be in line with the rest of the literature.
-Also, it serves to conceptually distinguish the index $n > 0$ from the arguments $a,b \in\N$.
-We let $\N^+$ denote the set of positive integers, so we may write $n\in\N^+$. \end{remark}

-For $n = 4$, the operation $[-,-]_4$ is a form of iterated exponentiation, where we iterate in terms of the second argument (i.e., the exponent).
-As exponentiation is non-associative, we may define an alternative sequence of operations in terms of iteration by the first argument.
+For $n = 3$, the operation $[-,-]_3$ is a form of iterated exponentiation, where we iterate along the second argument (i.e., the exponent).
+As exponentiation is non-associative, we may define an alternative sequence of operations in terms of iteration along the first argument.
 This would give

 in the general case.
 Therefore, we expect the resulting operations to have \emph{left} identity elements instead.
-The first operation, addition, has $0\in\N$ as a left identity element, and it is possible to recuperate multiplication and exponentiation by this route (the former has 1 as a left identity element).
+The first operation, addition, has $0\in\omega$ as a left identity element, and it is possible to recuperate multiplication and exponentiation by this route (the former has 1 as a left identity element).
 Continuing further in this manner, however, is not possible.

 \begin{theorem} Exponentiation has no left identity element. \end{theorem}